 Just as many people abuse these drugs to get high, many other people abuse these stimulants to enhance academic or work performance.
 They may take the drug to stay awake all night to complete assignments, or they may abuse the drug to focus in class.
 The rush of energy that these drugs provide may tempt people to abuse the drug repeatedly, and the energy from drug abuse may further compel people to ignore the associated health implications.
 For instance, stimulant drugs can be incredibly hard on the heart; they can lead to rapid heartbeat and even heart attacks.
 If you have an underlying heart condition that you were not aware of, these drugs can cause serious conditions that require hospital care.
 In some cases, stimulant drug abuse can lead to death.
 It is tempting to use these drugs to help performance, but ADHD drugs can be addictive as well as dangerous.

 Help for College Students who Abuse ADHD Stimulants

 If you are concerned about your own stimulant drug use, or someone else’s drug abuse, then please call us now.
 We can assess your unique situation and discuss the signs of addiction so that you will know when to seek help.

 We help people find integrated treatment for both addiction and mental health concerns.
-If perfectionism or past traumas impact your college experience, consider taking some time to quit a powerful drug addiction.
+If perfectionism or past traumas impact your college experience, consider taking some time to quit your powerful drug addiction.
 We can help you find treatment and support that fits your budget and even your insurance coverage.
-Call us now at our toll-free, 24 hour helpline to find out more.
+Call us now at our toll-free, 24-hour helpline to find out more.
 All of our services are free to you and completely confidential, so reach out for help immediately.